 How money is created

-Money is created when people and businesses come together to borrow and save in the banking system.
-To best see how this works, imagine you own a bank, and a creditworthy customer applies for a mortgage loan of £199,000 to buy a house.
-Your fee is £1,000 for setting up the loan, which will be bundled in with the mortgage loan.
+To get an idea of how bank deposits are created, imagine you own a bank and a creditworthy customer applies for a mortgage loan of £199,000 to buy a house.
+You charge them a £1,000 fee for setting up the loan, which is bundled in with the mortgage loan.

-The image below illustrates how you would set up this transaction at your bank.
+The image below illustrates how you would set up and record this transaction at your bank.

 Example loan creation

-Example of a mortgage loan origination transaction at a bank.
+An example mortgage loan origination at your bank.*

-After setting up this transaction, you have created £200,000 of new money.
-This is because fiat money exists mostly on ledgers at banks, hence the reason it is also referred to as ledger money or money of account.
-You have created debit and credit entries on the accounts of the house buyer, the house seller and yours.
-These account entries add up to zero because
+No physical money has actually exchanged hands in setting up this transaction.
+You have created debit and credit entries on the accounts of the house buyer, the house seller and yours, and these account entries add up to zero because

 £199,000 (Credit) + £1,000 (Credit) - £200,000 (Debit) = 0.